Division of Computer and Network Systems

 See program guidelines for contact information.

-NeTS proposals should address problems that are appropriate to the NeTS Core Area or to one of the current Highlighted Areas.
+NeTS proposals should address problems that are appropriate to the NeTS Core Area, to one of the current Highlighted Areas, or to the bridging area of networked systems.
 Note that proposals that address problems in the NeTS highlighted areas are not targeted for special handling or funding -- they simply represent emerging areas or areas of current national interest.

 NeTS proposals are strongly encouraged to include validation plans that describe mechanisms to assess success of the proposed research efforts.